Hard Rock Bet Promo Code: Bet $5, Get $100 in Bonus Bets for Tuesday NBA & CBB

 Sports bettors can bet on NFL odds with the Hard Rock Bet promo code used during sign-up to claim a Bet $5, Get $100 in bonus bets welcome offer.
 Hard Rock Bet is consistently rated as one of the better NFL betting sites -- claiming this offer is a no-brainer.

 Place a qualifying $5 cash wager or any bonus bet on a point spread, moneyline or total in traditional NFL betting markets, or dive into NBA game props and player props.
-There's also a full slate of college football to bet each week, so make sure to register and claim one of the best college football betting promos available.
+There's also college football to bet, so make sure to register and claim one of the best college football betting promos available.

 Sign up today using the Hard Rock Bet promo code after clicking on any "BET NOW" button on this page to register a new sportsbook account at one of the premier college basketball betting sites.